-Charlotte and Lucas came down on the weekend of my birthday, though the weather was quite cold and we didn’t get out much.
-On the Saturday, we went to a local pub that had a Thai Food night and found the fayre on offer was surprisingly authentic.
-Lucas learned to play Cheese Skittles and Jamie nearly lost his phone.
-After much panic and searching, we found it, on the table …………….. where he was sitting……………………… eventually).
-On Sunday we went to Corby to do some shopping, Lucas acquired an umbrella in mysterious circumstances, and then it rained (he must have known something, perhaps he is psychic?)
+Charlotte and Lucas came to Willow Bank at the weekend for my birthday.
+However, despite plans, the weather was very cold, and we didn’t get out much.
+On Saturday, we did manage to go to a local pub that had a Thai Food night and found the fayre on offer was surprisingly authentic.
+While we were there Lucas learned to play Cheese Skittles and Jamie nearly lost his phone.
+After much panic and searching, we found it, on the table where he had been sitting previously.

-I went up to Thurcroft (Monday to Wednesday) to see Nan and take her for an eye appointment at the hospital.
-I wasn’t expecting much to be done, but she saw a different Optometrist (Mr Zahir Patel), as her usual Doc had been delayed in Iraq (they didn’t say why).
-He was brilliant, very professional and you could tell he wanted to solve her double vision problem, and he did, what a nice man and only young (they all seem young to me now!).
-Afterwards we had lunch and she read her own menu, in fact when he was testing her eyesight, I am afraid it appeared better than mine!
+I spent a few days in Thurcroft to see Nan and take her for an eye appointment at the hospital.
+I wasn’t expecting much to be done, but she saw a different Optometrist (Mr Zahir Patel), her usual doctor had been delayed whilst visiting in Iraq.
+She thought he was brilliant and very professional, you could tell he wanted to solve her double-vision problem, and he did!
+When he tested her eyesight after the treatment, I am afraid it appeared better than mine!
 Afterwards, we had lunch in our usual watering hole in Ulley and she could read her own menu.

-Today, I had planned to walk along the disused railway line that runs at the rear of the house to Husbands Bosworth and then catch the bus back, but instead I accompanied Sue to the funeral of Derfel Williams who sadly died on Monday.
-I only met him a few times (a long time ago) when Charlotte was a bridesmaid at one of his daughters wedding.
-At the time I thought he was a nice and interesting man, and having listened in church to his family and friends celebrate his life, I was right.
-I would have liked to have known him better and I am sure that that those who knew him well will certainly miss him.
+A plan to walk along the disused railway line that runs at the rear of Willow Bank to Husbands Bosworth and then catch the bus back had to be cancelled, instead, I accompanied Sue to the funeral of a relative, Derfel Williams who sadly died on Monday.
+I only met him a few times (a long time ago) when Charlotte was a bridesmaid at his daughter’s wedding.
+At the time I remember thinking he was a pleasant and interesting gentleman, and now having listened to his eulogies in the church by family and friends, I would have liked to have known him better and I am sure he will be greatly missed by many.